Bright Lights, Big City (song): Chart performance

-Sonny James version
+Notable versions

+British bluesman Duster Bennett (1946-1976) issued a version of "Bright Lights, Big City" on a single on Blue Horizon in 1969, recorded live at the Gin Mill Club in Godalming, Surrey.
+The song formed part of his live performances for the rest of his career and was reissued on the 2006 compilation Complete Blue Horizon Sessions, a collection of his first three albums plus early singles.

 American country music singer Sonny James recorded "Bright Lights, Big City" in 1971.
 An early review included: "Jimmy Reed's blues number serves as strong material for the Southern Gentleman both vocally and for some exceptional guitar work".
 The song was James' fifteenth number-one hit in a row in the country chart as well as reaching number ninety-one in the pop chart.
 The song is included on James' 1971 album The Sensational Sonny James and several of his compilation albums.

 Chart performance

 Recognition and legacy

 Jimmy Reed's "Bright Lights, Big City" is included in the Rock and Roll Hall of Fame list of "500 Songs That Shaped Rock and Roll".